rackerlabs/design-system/_docs/resources/install-sketch-library.md

    {% endfigure %}

 ## Task 3: Import the Helix Sketch library into Sketch
-Complete the following steps to bring the Helix Sketch library into Sketch.
+Complete the following steps to add the Helix Sketch library into Sketch.

 1. Open Sketch and click **Sketch > Preferences**.